 The Spore franchise is, at its broadest, an "evolutionary simulator" in which you guide the development of a species from its humble beginnings as a single-celled organism in a tidepool to its ultimate destiny as a spacefaring empire capable of conquering (or destroying) other planets.The idea was first conceived by Will Wright not long after The Sims was finished; he had made a game about people, so he wanted to make a game about "everything else" next — and the game's development schedule took eight years to finish.Almost all content seen in Spore was developed by its userbase, thanks to the game's ability to automatically upload creations (from cells and creatures to vehicles and spacecraft) to the main Spore website ("Sporepedia"), and subsequently download those creations to other games.
 For example, while about 1,700 entities are bundled with the core game disc, Sporepedia hosts over 180 million .
-Sturgeon's Law very much applies, but that still leaves over 18 million creations that aren't bad.The game begins by naming your homeworld, choosing whether your cell will be herbivorous or carnivorous, and a difficulty level, though not necessarily in that order.
-After that, the gameplay proceeds in five distinct Evolutionary Levels:
+Sturgeon's Law very much applies, but that still leaves over 18 million creations that aren't bad.The game begins by naming your homeworld, picking a difficulty, and deciding whether your cell will be herbivorous or carnivorous (though this can change through gameplay).
+After that, the game proceeds in five distinct Evolutionary Levels:

-The Cell stage is the simplest of the five; you swim around the tidepool in two dimensions collecting fragments of vegetation or meat depending on your cell's diet and avoid the cells that are much larger than yours (or poking them to death slowly with spikes).
+The Cell stage is the simplest of the five; you swim around the tidepool in two dimensions eating fragments of vegetation or meat depending on your cell's diet, avoiding larger cells, and collecting new parts for your cell.

 In the Creature stage, you collect new parts from skeletons, eat food, and either kill or befriend other creatures, using abilities that are defined by which body parts you use.

 In the Tribal stage, you now control an entire tribe of your creature, rather than just one.
 You must eradicate or ally with the other tribes that spring up, by use of weapons or music respectively.